philmikejones/beginning-mapping/handout.md

 When mapping life expectancy above I simply instructed you to use `Natural Breaks (Jenks)`, but choosing (and styling) breaks is so important that I want to spend some time discussing this properly now.
 Just as when we are presenting non--spatial data it is essential to think about how we present that data, particularly when we group data into categories (or 'cut' it) which is typically necessary when presenting spatial data[^alternatives-to-cut].

-[^alternatives-to-cut]: There are alternatives to cutting or grouping the data, including using a smooth continuous gradient and plotting a 3D image and using the z--axis to denote the theme, but cutting the data is the most common approach and the one we will use here.
+[^alternatives-to-cut]: There are alternatives to cutting or grouping the data, including using a smooth continuous gradient and plotting a 3D image and using the z--axis to denote the theme, but cutting the data is the most common approach.

 The options when classifying data are: